 AJ’s interests and hobbies include hiking, camping, yoga, rock climbing, gardening, and playing sports.
 He loves going to the park with his dog Banjo and cuddling with his two bunnies Moose and Summer.
 Because of his unique and non-traditional path to veterinary school, AJ enjoys mentoring students on their own veterinary journey!
 He is eager to help students with all aspects of the veterinary admissions process.

-Aaron Fox is a fourth-year student at the UNC Chapel Hill School of Medicine currently pursuing emergency medicine as a career.
+Aaron Fox is a student at the UNC Chapel Hill School of Medicine currently pursuing emergency medicine as a career.
 He obtained an undergraduate degree in Experimental Psychology and wrote a full-length historical fiction novel during his time at the University of South Carolina.
 Aaron went on to medical school with a passion for addiction medicine, wilderness/disaster medicine, and medical education.
 In his time at UNC, Aaron has authored two chapters of a wound care textbook, compiled a research report used as expert testimony in a US Dept. of Justice lawsuit, held multiple jobs as a tutor/TA, and has somehow managed to squeeze in expeditions to Argentina and Costa Rica in the meantime.
 He is excited about the opportunity to help students realize their full potential by working with them to create a personalized, engaging study methodology that will guide students to success both inside and outside the classroom.

 Having found his passion for medicine and biology early, he quickly got involved in a committed research position during his first week of undergrad at UC Davis where he soon become the Lead Undergraduate Researcher and supervised a group of other undergrads while studying the genetic associations of meiotic recombination in the murine model.
 He then progressed to a large multidisciplinary ocular research lab where he gained significant experience and connections.
 He also joined the Phi Delta Epsilon Pre-Medical Fraternity where a few years later he became the President of the chapter.
 The professional network he maintained and expanded upon during this time in the organization helped him get involved in various community service activities such as his time volunteering at several underserved clinics in the Sacramento area.
 During the latter half of his time at UC Davis, he also worked as a scribe for a vitreoretinal surgeon and as a Student Brand Ambassador for Kaplan Test Prep.